What is cat grass?

 - Umbrella papyrus (Cyperus Alternifolius or ‘zumula’)

-Cats are carnivores, which effectively means their entire body is built to digest meat.
-Plants, on the other hand, are easy to digest at all.
-In fact, eating greens will often cause them to gag or even vomit.
+Cats are obligate carnivores, which effectively means their entire body is built to digest meat.
+Plants, on the other hand, are not very digestible at all.
+In fact, eating greens will often cause a cat to gag or even vomit.
 But if you’ve owned a few cats in your life, you’ve likely seen one chewing grass outside at some point.
 So why the heck do they still eat it?